z3300/notecards/helper.md

 ## 🤖 For AI Contributors

 - **Always check this guide before making changes.**
+- **CLI and Web App share logic**: Changes to metadata extraction should be made in both the API route and the CLI module, or better yet, extracted to a shared utility.
 - **Describe new files and their purpose here when you add them.**
 - **Keep all logic modular and DRY.**
-- **Screenshot functionality includes user controls and error handling - respect user preferences.**
+- **Screenshot functionality includes user controls and error handling - respect user preferences in both interfaces.**
 - **Spotify metadata extraction uses multiple fallback strategies - maintain this robustness.**
+- **CLI provides same functionality as web interface - maintain feature parity.**
 - **If in doubt, ask for clarification or check existing patterns.**

 ---